interysy/4th-year-project-string-matching-visualiser/docs/timelog.md

 * *2.5 hours* Refactoring, documenting and creating tests for theme and option services.
 Started doing the same for the algorithm progress service.

 ### 30 December
 * *2.5 hours* Finished tests for progress service.
 Started refactoring on the P5JSDrawingService.
+* *2 hours* Further refactoring on P5JSDrawingService.
+Cleaned up drawText , drawPattern , centralisation functions , scroller functions , drawLastOccurrenceTable and drawBorderTable.